deantortora/BIS-044-Group-N/README.md

 #link to the url for the data
 https://github.com/nytimes/covid-19-data

-#brief description of the metholodogy
+#brief description of the metholodogy- We would take the us.csv file from the link and calculate the growth rate of Covid-19 cases in the United States.
+Then use it to make a prediction based off the first wave.